kubecost/docs/spot-checklist.md

 ## Implementing spot nodes in your cluster

+The Checklist is now deployed alongside a [recommended cluster configuration](./spot-cluster-sizing.md) which automatically suggests a set of spot and on-demand nodes to use in your cluster based on the Checklist.
+If you do not want to use that, read the following for some important information:

 Kubecost marking a workload as spot ready is not a guarantee.
 A domain expert should always carefully consider the workload before approving it to run on spot nodes.